 - How likely a buyer is to click on it (listing quality)

-A bid is the highest amount you're willing to pay for one click on a particular listing.
-A higher listing bid can often result in better placement as you work on improving your listing quality.
+A bid is the highest amount you'd pay for one click on a particular listing.
+A higher bid may often result in better placement as you work on improving your listing quality.
 For example, if a listing has a low-quality score it may need a higher bid to receive competitive placement.

-The listings we determine to be most relevant to buyers searches will have high-quality scores, so even new listings can receive high placement.
-To increase how often you'll show in Promoted Listings, improve your listings with the same methods you use to make them more appealing to buyers.
+To increase how often your listings will win a Promoted Listing auction, improve your listings with the same methods you use to make them more appealing to shoppers.

-Once we've placed the eligible promoted listings in order, we add them to the designated ad spots within search results.
+Once the auction selects the eligible promoted listings, we add them to the designated ad spots within search results.
 The order of results is constantly shifting and can change throughout the day.

 Since your listing can be promoted in different places throughout the day, look at your Promoted Listings stats instead of searching for your ads to get a better sense of how they're performing.